 Our MissionTo provide education, information and dialogue that will create a supportive environment empowering people to help cats in their community.

-What We DoWe offer a weekly podcast, networking and sharing opportunities, consulting and visioning workshops for organizations.
+What We DoWe offer a podcast, informative blog, Community Cats Grant and mentoring program, online conferences, networking and sharing opportunities, we participate in cat-related events, and consulting and visioning workshops for organizations.

 Your Host, Stacy

 Stacy LeBaron has been involved in animal welfare for over 20 years.
 She currently hosts a weekly podcast called the Community Cats Podcast where she interviews nationally and internationally renowned experts helping with the problem of cat over population and cat welfare.

 Previous to starting the Podcast, she served for 16 years as President of the Merrimack River Feline Rescue Society (www.mrfrs.org).
 Under her leadership, the MRFRS has assisted over 105,000 cats and kittens through a variety of innovative programs.
 Among the MRFRS’s programs are two mobile spay/neuter clinics, known as the Catmobiles, and an adoption center in Salisbury, MA.